d99kris/nchat/README.md

 Specifies whether chat list position of muted chats should reflect the time of their last received/sent message.
 Otherwise muted chats are listed last.

+### notify_every_unread

+Specifies whether to notify upon receiving more messages in an unread chat.

 ### online_status_share